Reading time: 3 minutes

 You can check online if the ATO is holding any of your super if you have a myGov account.

-Whether you’re applying for your DASP via your super fund or the ATO, you’ll need to provide documentary evidence that your temporary Australian visa has expired and that you’re no longer living in the country as part of the application process.
+Whether you’re applying for your DASP via your super fund or the ATO, you’ll need documentary evidence that your temporary Australian visa has expired and that you’re no longer living in the country as part of the application process.

 Your DASP will generally be made within 28 days of your application if you provide all the required supporting documentation.

-Accessing your DASP when you leave Australia is your legal right and it can help you to consolidate your retirement savings in your home country.
+Accessing your DASP when you leave Australia is your legal right and it can help you consolidate your retirement savings in your home country.

 The information contained in this article is general in nature.